Marcus Semien Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 17th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Royals pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Royals have the 14th-ranked team ERA across all league pitching staffs (4.36).
+- The Royals' 4.58 team ERA ranks 16th across all MLB pitching staffs.

-- The Royals rank 16th in baseball in home runs surrendered (12 total, 1.1 per game).
+- Royals pitchers combine to give up 13 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Lyles (0-2) starts for the Royals, his third of the season.
+- Keller (1-1) gets the start for the Royals, his third of the season.

-- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing five earned runs while giving up eight hits.
+- His most recent appearance was on Friday against the San Francisco Giants, when the right-hander threw 5 2/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.